Who are the highest-paid wide receivers in the NFL?

 - Miami DolphinsLiveTodayTomorrowvs--|

-Who are the highest-paid wide receivers in the NFL? originally appeared on NBC Sports Washington
+Who are the highest-paid wide receivers in the NFL? originally appeared on NBC Sports Philadelphia

 The guys throwing the ball are the highest-paid players in the NFL.
 The guys catching the ball reel in some major paydays, too.